kaizendorks/dexa/README.md

 - DONE added npmignore to exclude files from published package

 Template:
-- rename the `render` method as `apply`, since not every template will copy/render files.
+- DONE rename the `render` method as `apply`, since not every template will copy/render files.
 Some might provide a custom overriden action and just use execa to for example `npx fastify-cli init`
 - add `makeVariant` method to manually handle scenarios where a template like `generate/api-crud` has subfolders like `/common`, `/mongo` or `/postgre` with some logic based on the project features and/or user provided options to determine which ones to render.
 This way in the overriding template's action method, the received template object can be used to `const commonTemplate = makeVariant('./common')` and later call `commonTemplate.render(...)` (and similar for the other variants) based on arbitrary logic as implemented by the stack.
+- allow conditional rendering of template files based on the user options.
+This could be done either through the file name with a convention like `myfile.hbs$$unitTests=true` meaning this file is only rendered when the user option `unitTests == true`.
+Alternatively, the extended options in `dexa.js` for a given template could contain an optional function to filter files based on user options (could receive an array of file paths and return a filtered array, or just return an array of regex/globs that template class will use to filter those files which match any regex/glob)

 Init:
 - optionally create new git repo and first commit